 - Scalability.
 A change made to a small part of the monolithic application (scaling), requires scaling of the entire application rather than parts of it which in turn requires greater resources (hidden costs of building the monolithic application).
 In contrast, microservices are independently scalable.
-With microservices, developers can make a change to a single service and deploy it (moving from test server to production server) independent of the rest of the system.
+With microservices, developers can make a change to a single service and deploy it (moving from test server to production server) independently of the rest of the system.

 - Decreasing team size and their productivity.
-Microservices help developers minimize the number of people working on any one codebase to hit the sweet spot of team size and productivity.
+Microservices help developers minimize the number of people working on each codebase to hit the sweet spot of team size and productivity.
 Project managers can also shift ownership of services between teams to keep people working on one service collocated.
 When services are isolated from each other, much less coordination is needed between service owners.
 The less coordination needed between teams, the more autonomy those teams have, as they are able to operate and evolve their services more freely.

-EXAMPLES OF MICROSERVICES ARCHITECTURE
+EXAMPLES OF PROJECTS WITH MICROSERVICES ARCHITECTURE

 - The Guardian website is another example of an application that was designed and built as a monolith, but has been evolving in a microservice direction.
 The monolith still is the core of the website, but they prefer to add new features by building microservices that use the monolith's API.
 This approach is particularly handy for features that are inherently temporary, such as specialized pages to handle a sporting event.
 Such a part of the website can quickly be put together using rapid development languages, and removed once the event is over.
 Similar approaches are used at a financial institution where new services are added for a market opportunity and discarded after a few months or even weeks.

-- Other examples include Amazon, Netflix, Google, Ebay, the UK Government Digital Service, realestate.com.au, Soundcloud, Forward and comparethemarket.com.
+- Other examples include Amazon, Netflix, Google, Ebay, the UK Government Digital Service, realestate.com.au, Soundcloud, Forward, and comparethemarket.com.